freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-119.english.md

 ## Description
 <section id='description'>

 Your table is going to have three columns, one for the platform name, one for the color it is using on your dashboard, and a third to display the number of followers.
 So you want the title to take up all three columns.
-Set the `colspan` attribute to `3` so it spans all three columns.
+Set the `colspan` attribute of the `th` to `3` so it spans all three of these columns.
 </section>

 ## Instructions